techworkersco/twc-site-berlin/_events/general-meeting-28-stammtisch-🍻.md

 🧚‍♂️ We cordially invite you to the monthly general meeting for the Berlin Tech Workers Coalition (TWC), where those organizing in the tech industry come together to build collective power beyond their individual workplace.

-💫The main topic will be a proposal and discussion about TWC goals.
+💫The main topic will be a discussion about TWC purpose and strategy.

 Our monthly general meetings are usually on a Thursday and are in person.